DFE-Digital/architecture/governance/technical-governance.md

 ### Templates

-> These templates and examples are no longer in use; however, they do provide some guidance and may help you in developing your design
+> There are currently no standards for documenting technical design.
+The following templates and examples are no longer in use, however, they do provide some guidance and may help you in developing your design

 - [Design pack, with example diagrams](../documents/design-pack.docx)
 - [Design pack, text only](../documents/design-pack-just-text.docx)

 These templates can be used as a guide when creating a design.
 Whether various elements are applicable will vary dependent on your particular circumstances, so treat these templates as a set of helpful things to consider as you draft your design.

 ## Further guidance